LiveCosts

 Image showing an animated User using friendly cost codes

 When creating cost code structures, it’s essential to consider the end-users—the project managers, accountants, and site workers who will interact with the system daily.
+Users can either create their own codes or utilize the codes provided by the software, enhancing accessibility and organisation in cost-tracking processes.
 A complex or unintuitive cost code system can lead to errors, inefficiencies, and frustration among staff.
 Therefore, simplicity and clarity should be prioritised.
 A well-structured cost code system ensures that everyone in your organisation can quickly identify and apply the correct code, facilitating accurate tracking and reporting.

 Examples of User-Friendly Cost Code Structures